Economy of Illinois: Manufacturing

 Manufacturing in Illinois accounts for 14% of the state's total output and generates $101 billion in economic activity.
 Illinois's manufacturing sector grew out of its agricultural production.
 A key piece of infrastructure for several generations was the Union Stock Yards of Chicago, which from 1865 until 1971 penned and slaughtered millions of cattle and hogs into standardized cuts of beef and pork.

 In 1893 Illinois manufacturers formed the Illinois Manufacturers' Association in opposition to the Sweatshop Law of 1893 that prohibited child labor and mandated an eight-hour workday.
 Governor Peter Altgeld had made Florence Kelley the Chief Factory Inspector for the state of Illinois.
-The association sponsored a number of cases which led to the Illinois Supreme Court finding that Section 5 of the Act, which limited women's working weeks to 48 hours and their day to eight hours, unconstitutional in 1895.
-After Governor Altgeld was not re-elected in 1896 and Kelley was removed from her position, flagrant violations of the child labor provision were reported.
+The association sponsored a number of cases which led to the Illinois Supreme Court finding that Section 5 of the Act unconstitutional in 1895.